spectrocloud/librarium/docs/docs-content/clusters/palette-virtual-clusters/configure-oidc-virtual-cluster.md

 :::caution

 We recommend configuring a cluster group with OIDC *before* you create virtual clusters.
+This will ensure that OIDC information from the cluster group configuration is properly inserted in the kubeconfig file that is generated for the virtual cluster.

 :::